-Beginning with making wine at home can be confusing.
+Learn to make wine at home can be confusing.
 Here we try to give you the best home making wine tips and explain some of the terms and words you will run into when you get started.

 - 1 What do we need now to get started with making wine at home?

 This is a natural product in wine but can give a wine a vinegary taste if there is too much.

 Looks a little like clay and is used to pull the proteins from you must and clear it faster.

 Helps breaking down the cells of the fruit and releasing the flavors.
 Also helps clearing the wine.

 Stops the wine from fermenting again by stabilizing it.

 Organism used in wine making to ferment the fruits.

 What do we need now to get started with making wine at home?